stackus/errors/README.md

 ## Adding HTTP status and GRPC codes to your errors

-The errors.Wrap function is used to embed an errors.Error or to wrap other errors.
-When used with an errors.Error the desired message is not altered.
-Wrapping other errors will prefix the message before the wrapped errors message.
+The `errors.Wrap(error, string) error` function is used to embed an `errors.Error` or to wrap other errors.
+When used with an `errors.Error` the desired message is not altered.
+Wrapping other errors will prefix the message before the wrapped error message.

     err := errors.Wrap(errors.ErrNotFound, "found nothing")
     fmt.Println(err) // Outputs: "found nothing"